 On April 1, 2022, the Company sold its legacy National Football League ("NFL") consumer post-settlement loan portfolio to a variable interest entity ("VIE") in exchange for a nonvoting interest valued at \$13.5 million where the Company will remain as servicer of the loan portfolio at the discretion of the VIE manager.
 The Company's investment is considered a significant variable interest, but it does not have the power to direct the activities that most significantly impact the VIE's economic performance.
 Therefore, the Company is not considered the primary beneficiary of this VIE and does not consolidate the entity in the Company's financial statements.
 The Company's maximum exposure to loss is limited to the carrying amount of its investment and accounted for under the equity method which is presented within Other assets on the Consolidated Statements of Financial Condition.
-The NFL fund's primary model assumptions were adjusted to extend the expected weighted average life of the underlying assets by approximately one year.
-As of March 31, 2024, the investment's carrying amount was \$10.6 million with a remaining life of 5.0 years, comparable to a carrying amount of \$10.6 million as of December 31, 2023.
+Losses may occur as a result of a reduction of projected cash flows from the VIE's loan portfolio based on expected claim settlements.
+The NFL fund's primary model assumptions were adjusted to extend Company recognized an equity method loss of approximately \$500 thousand on its investment in the expected weighted average second quarter of 2024, which is representative of the six months ended June 30, 2024.
+As of June 30, 2024, the investment's carrying amount was \$10.1 million with a remaining life of the underlying assets by approximately one year.
+4.8 years.
+As of March 31, 2024 December 31, 2023, the investment's carrying amount was \$10.6 million with a remaining life of 5.0 years, comparable to a carrying amount of \$10.6 million as of December 31, 2023.